Best Link Prospecting Tools for 2025: Top Expert Picks

 If you want to narrow down the results, you can use filters like topic or location.
 This allows you to refine your list to match your outreach goals more closely.

-After choosing your preferred websites, click the "ANALYZE RESULTS" button to review the selected results more thoroughly.
+After choosing your preferred websites, click the "Analyze Results" button to thoroughly review the selected results.

 This allows you to understand better whether the site fits your outreach goals or not.